xxfoundation/elixxir-integration/README.md

 ## Local Network

 The [localNetwork package](./localNetwork) is a more general use network tool.
-This package will run a local version of the xx network on a single machine.
-This can be done either via the `run.sh` script, which will run the network entirely locally with internal IP addresses, or the `runpublish.sh`, which runs the network with remotely accessible IP addresses.
+This package will run a local version of the xx network on a single machine until a manually killed by the user.
+This can be done either via the `run.sh` script, which will run the network with internal IP addresses, or the `runpublish.sh`, which runs the network with remotely accessible IP addresses.
+With this network established, a developer may, for example, test the xxDK against it.

 ## How to manually run locally